Understanding the Difference: Backyard Breeders vs. Ethical Breeders

 Recently, I had the chance to participate in a Masterclass for breeders.
 Before I began raising puppies, I never realized the extent of what is involved in the entire process of raising them!
 It requires a commitment to ongoing education, an openness to adapting to new methods, and a drive for constant improvement.

-Which brings me to a fundamental question that came up in the class.
-What is the definition of a backyard breeder?
-I thought "Wait a minute!
-I raise puppies in my home, and they play in my back yard.
+This brings me to a fundamental question that came up in the class: What is the definition of a backyard breeder?
+I thought, "Wait a minute!
+I raise puppies in my home, and they play in my backyard.
 Am I a backyard breeder?"

 What is a Backyard Breeder?